LukeGrahamLandry/franca/docs/annotations.md

 This can be present on the same function as `#libc` and which implementation is used depends on the `BuildOptions` set by the driver program.

+### ir

+Used internally to implement functions that should map to some cpu instruction the backend knows how to generate.
+The argument is an operation and a primitive type.
+The correct machine code will be inserted at the callsite instead of a function call.

 ### redirect

 Instead of providing a body, have calls redirect to another function instead.